 What’s more emblematic of fall than the pumpkin?
 Whether gathering pumpkins for pie, house decor, or Jack O’ Lanterns, the pumpkin is the embodiment of autumn – the latter is literally the face of the season.
 In and around Houston you can find a number of local farms, shops, and more that will lead you to your perfect pumpkins.

-2. Revel in area Fall Festivals
+2-4.
+Revel in Houston Fall Festivals

-3-4.
-Celebrate Spooky Season
+6-8.
+Celebrate Spooky Season in Houston

-6. Witness Fall Foliage
+9. Witness Fall Foliage

-9. Delight in All Things Pumpkin
+10. Delight in All Things Pumpkin

 Do you like pumpkin in your coffee?
 Pumpkin in your cake?
 Pumpkin in your do-nuts?
 Say “yes” to pumpkin-flavored treats at these coffee shops, bakeries, and local establishments that are making the best fall sweets, treats, and best pumpkin spice lattes in Houston!